yuto3o/yolox/README.md

   - Define simple training in [train.py](./train.py)
   - Use YAML as config file in [cfgs](./cfgs)
 - [ ] Data Augmentation
-  - [x] Standard Method: Random Flip, Random Crop, Zoom, Random Grayscale, Random Distort
+  - [x] Standard Method: Random Flip, Random Crop, Zoom, Random Grayscale, Random Distort, Rotate
   - [x] Hight Level: Cut Mix, Mix Up, Mosaic
   - [ ] More, I can be so much more ...
 - [ ] For Loss